joemiller/twitter-tools-wordpress/README.txt

 == Installation ==

 1. Download the plugin archive and expand it (you've likely already done this).
-2. Put the 'twitter-tools.php' file into your wp-content/plugins/ directory.
+2. Put the 'twitter-tools' directory into your wp-content/plugins/ directory.
 3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for Twitter Tools.
-4. Go to the Twitter Tools Options page (Options > Twitter Tools) to set your Twitter account information and preferences.
+4. Go to the Twitter Tools Options page (Settings > Twitter Tools) to set your Twitter account information and preferences.

 == Configuration ==